pikepdf/pikepdf/docs/tutorial.rst

 PDF dictionaries are represented as :class:`pikepdf.Dictionary` objects, and names are of type :class:`pikepdf.Name`.
-A page is just a dictionary with certain required keys that is referenced by the PDF's "page tree". (pikepdf manages the page tree for you.)
+A page is just a dictionary with certain required keys that is referenced by the PDF's "page tree". (pikepdf manages the page tree for you, and wraps page dictionaries to provide special functions that help with managing pages.)

 .. ipython::